VitSimon/urlshort/README.md

 # urlshort

 A simple HTTP server application for shortening URI addresses.
 It provides shortened codes for given URI addresses.
 Each URI address can be defined multiple times and will receive a new code each time.
 Data is stored in an SQLite database.
+The server does not record any traffic or code usage.

 ## Install